-At Cambridgeshire Fire and Rescue Service we have three core values - welcome, dignity and respect - that we expect all our people to demonstrate in their behaviour to each other and to all members of the public:
+At Cambridgeshire Fire and Rescue Service we have three core values - Welcoming, Respectful and Professional - that we expect all of our employees to demonstrate in their behaviour to each other and to members of the public and our partners.
+We are proud of our inclusive culture that embraces diversity and difference and makes our Service a place where everyone can come to work, be themselves and feel valued for the contribution they make to our Service.